radekg/yugabyte-db-go-client/README.md

 - `--host`: string, host to check, default `<empty string>`
 - `--port`: int, port to check, default `0`, must be higher than `0`
 - `--is-tserver`: boolean, when `true` - indicated a TServer, default `false`

+#### modify-placement-info

+- `--placement-info`: string, repeated, placement for cloud.region.zone, default cluster value is `cloud1.datacenter1.rack1`, default `empty`, at least one required
+- `--replication-factor`: uint32, the number of replicas for each tablet, default `0` (must be explicitly specified)
+- `--placement-uuid`: string, the identifier of the primary cluster, which can be any unique string, optional, if not set, a randomly-generated ID will be used, default `not set`

+#### ping

+- `--host`: string, host to ping, default `<empty string>`
+- `--port`: int, port to ping, default `0`, must be higher than `0`

 #### set-load-balancer-state